-A film, a book and a series of heritage walks have been launched this week at the Washburn Heritage Centre adjoining St Michael and St Lawrence church in Fewston, near Harrogate, following a major scientific study of the lives of 154 local people from the 19th century who were buried in the churchyard.
+A film, a book and a series of heritage walks have been launched this week at the Washburn Heritage Centre adjoining St Michael and St Lawrence church in Fewston, near Harrogate, following a major scientific study by archeologists and volunteers into of the lives of 154 local people from the 19th century who were buried in the churchyard.

-For the past two years the University project team have been working on a book which presents the research and findings, a film that tells the story of the project and a series of walks so that people can experience the local landscape for themselves.
-This week, the Deputy Mayor of Harrogate, Cllr Christine Ryder officially launched the Churchyard Secrets book, film and walks with many of the descendants of those whose remains were uncovered there to be part of the launch celebration.
+For the past two years work has been taking place on a book which presents the research and findings, a film that tells the story of the project and a series of walks so that people can experience the local landscape for themselves.

 Last year a special service was held to mark the reburial of artefacts and remains known as the ‘Fewston Assemblage’ which has been carefully moved and examined during the building of the Washburn Heritage Centre.
 Local descendants of those whose remains were discovered, were involved throughout the project and took part in the service for all those whose remains have now been returned to burial plots beside the church.

 An exhibition documenting the findings has already been opened, and a series of illustrated talks have been given at the Washburn Heritage Centre by some of the team involved in the research.
 A special wall hanging, (pictured above left) created by a team of volunteers, to commemorate the 154 Assemblage individuals has also been unveiled and is on show.
 (Pictured, Textile artist Maureen Fackrell of Knaresborough, Washburn Stitcher, Liz Carnell of Harrogate and project leader Sally Robinson of Fewston, with the Fewston Assemblage Project panel)